OmdenaAI/omdena-texas-homelessness/src/tasks/task-2-EDA/team_submissions/Insights_and_Summarizations/Poverty_Stats_Report/Readme.md

 The chart below is a snapshot of the wide variance in income levels across counties in Texas.
-We view this disparity as a natural variation reflective of the ground reality.
+We view this disparity as a natural variation reflective of the ground reality (i.e. not outliers).
 ![image](https://user-images.githubusercontent.com/49875705/136463804-73acc525-6ea0-4fb9-9c66-774582431140.png)

 ![image](https://user-images.githubusercontent.com/49875705/136463932-fdeb777b-bced-4a81-a000-bc8ca27d87f4.png)